MartinThoma/MartinThoma.github.io/content/2018-12-25-code-challenges-in-ml.md

 * OverlyLongVariableNamesLikeGermanWords
 * Too many classes / subclasses where you could simply use `collections.namedtuple` / functions.
 * Missing use of syntactic sugar such as `enumerate`, `zip`, list comprehensions

+### Refactoring-problem

+Given code, generate code with the same functionality which is (a) easier to maintain (b) faster / more memory efficient (c) applicable to more cases.